-[b] When students are removed from School for any reason by law enforcement authorities, every reasonable effort shall be made to contact the student's parent ~~or legal guardian~~ immediately except in cases of child abuse and neglect.
+[b] When students are removed from School for any reason by law enforcement authorities, every reasonable effort shall be made to contact the student's parent immediately except in cases of child abuse and neglect.
 Such effort shall be documented.